mtanabe-sj/Maximilians-Hex-Tab/README.md

 ![alt Tab view - circle color and annotate](https://github.com/mtanabe-sj/Maximilians-Hex-Tab/blob/main/ref/tab%20view%20-%20circle%2C%20color%20and%20annotate.png)

-The Tab display consists of three columnar areas, a left-hand column for showing the file offset, a middle column for showing hex digits of file data bytes, and a right-hand column showing the same data bytes as ASCII characters.
+Tab display consists of three columnar areas, a left-hand column for showing the file offset, a middle column for showing hex digits of file data bytes, and a right-hand column showing the same data bytes as ASCII characters.
 If the file has text encoded in Unicode or UTF-8, run a scan.
 Tab displays the decoded Unicode characters in the right-hand column.
 Without a scan, the text would be shown as if it were in ASCII and end up looking garbled.
 Tha might not be meaningful.

 Is the default 8-byte-per-row output format too small?
 Use menu command `Open in New Window`.
 The file is re-opened in a separate window with a larger display area capable of listing 16 bytes per dump line.
 The larger window comes with a tool bar of command buttons for quick access.